Jesus instructs how to pray

 Notice the pattern?

 Jesus not only went away privately to pray, but he also teaches people to do it that way in Matthew 6.
-People of the bible pray for spiritual well being and other types of healing instead of pride or money.
-As Jesus demonstrated, we ought to pray for our spiritual condition and how to better serve and represent God.
+As Jesus demonstrated, we ought to pray for our spiritual condition and how to better serve, trust, grow with, and represent God.
 Spiritual wisdom and strength, to act according to God's will in the face of suffering, is a common prayer of Jesus and his disciples.

 The underlined highlights what to pray